GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UserManual/intro.rst

 Conda installation (recommended)
 --------------------------------
-If the latest ``gemini_python`` package was present on the AstroConda channel when you installed Anaconda and the gemini stack, then you are done.
+If the latest ``DRAGONS`` package was present on the AstroConda channel when you installed Anaconda and the gemini stack, then you are done.

 To check for newer version::

-    $ conda search gemini_python
+    $ conda search dragons

     The * will show which version is installed if multiple are available.

 To update to a newer version::

-    $ conda update gemini_python
+    $ conda update dragons

-If gemini_python was not installed during the Anaconda and AstroConda stack installation, install it::
+If ``DRAGONS`` was not installed during the Anaconda and AstroConda stack installation, install it::

-    $ conda install gemini_python
+    $ conda install dragons

 Tarball installation
 --------------------
-If the latest ``gemini_python`` is not yet available as a conda package but only has tarbal (`tar.gz`), it is still possible to install it in your environment, or elsewhere if you do not want to mix things up.
+If the latest stable ``DRAGONS`` is not yet available as a conda package but only has tarbal (``tar.gz``), it is still possible to install it in your environment, or elsewhere if you do not want to mix things up.